brandodo/capstone-server/README.md

 # Setup Instructions

 You will need to create and configure a .env file of your own in order to run this app.
 Please refer to the sample.env on how that should look.
-You will also need to clone the server repo, which can be found <a href="https://github.com/brandodo/capstone-server">here</a>
+You will also need to clone the client repo, which can be found <a href="https://github.com/brandodo/capstone-client">here</a>

 ## Project Overview